sarahciston/codingcare/posts/guide.md

 ### Foreground accessibility

 Adapting our systems to our particular needs and those of others tends to make those systems more accessible for everyone.

+Anything that allows you or prevents you from participating is a factor of access.
+This can include physical accessibility, knowledge and language inclusion, the many intersectional aspects of diversity, and more.
+The open-source software community P5.js took an active approach to access when they declared in 2019 that they would only build in new features to their software that supported increased access.
+They have included increasing support for translation, assistive tech, friendly error messages and contributor resources, and mentorship of historically excluded communities all under this umbrella of their [Focus on Access](https://github.com/processing/p5.js/blob/main/contributor_docs/access.md).

+Provide an accessibility description of your space.
+This is something I have not been good at in the past, because I have been able to take for granted that I can reach a building, get inside, be somewhat comfortable when I am there.
+As aspects of that priviledge change for me (and the ones that don't) I realize how helpful it is to know in advance what to expect or if it's worth trying to go at all: What will be provided?
+What cannot be provided at this time?
+Who is the point of contact for questions about access?
+Here is an example of an accessibility outline from [varia](https://vvvvvvaria.org/en/pages/accessibility.html) in Rotterdam.

+The same is true of the digital spaces we create.
+Putting access first creates features that support everyone.
+Addressing the problems of the marginalized majority — from alt text to [XXXX to XXXX] — offers multiple points of entry for many people.

+More resources on digital accessibility were highlighted during [p5 Access Day 2022](https://p5js.org/community/p5js-access-day-2022.html).

 ### Minimal is accessible